aureus123/catalogs/cat/README.md

 # Available catalogs

 This folder has a copy of different digital catalogs.
-We mark with a dagger (†) those files that were sanitized
+We mark with a dagger (†) those files that were partially sanitized

 ### Cordoba Durchmusterung